TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/ChangelogAndNewsmd/Index.rst

 as read after checking them, so you get a ToDo list for the upgrade.

 .. figure:: ../../Images/Upgrade-Analysis.png
+   :class: with-shadow
+   :alt: Uprade Analysis

-	:alt: The "Uprade Analysis" in the Install Tool
+   The "Uprade Analysis" in the Install Tool